OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 <br>

-3. **Statistics Display**: This option provides two types of statistics:
+3. **Statistics Display - SOON!**: This option provides two types of statistics:
    - Number of Patients per Day: Displays the number of patients for each day of the last month.
    - Number of Unvaccinated People: This shows the number of people who have not been vaccinated at all.